ibm-cloud-docs/cephaas/managing-deployments.md

 ## Editing deployment details
 {: #edit-deployment-details}

+If you detect any inconsistencies between the deployment and vSphere datastore volumes or hosts, click the ‘Reconcile’ button to fetch the latest data.
+{: note}

 For editing deployment details such as the name and API key, use the following prodedure.